-- A "power of attorney" document specifies exactly what powers you give to your attorney-in-fact.
-You can limit your attorney-in-fact to very limited powers.
-For example, if you will be on vacation and are selling your house, you can give someone (your attorney, for instance) the power to sign the deed in your absence.
-Most "general durable powers of attorney," however, give your attorney-in-fact the power to do almost anything you could do.
+A Power of Attorney is a legal document you use to allow another person to act for you.
+You create a legal relationship in which you are the principal and the person you appoint is the agent.
+A Power of Attorney specifies the powers you give to your agent.
+The powers can be limited or broad.
+For example, if you are selling your house, but unable to attend the closing, you can give someone the power just to sign the deed in your absence.
+Most durable powers of attorney, however, give your agent the power to do almost anything you could do.

 What does "durable" mean?

-When does the Power of Attorney start to work?
+When does the Power of Attorney take effect?

-If I give someone my Power of Attorney, does that mean I don't have any rights over my money any more?
+If I give someone a Power of Attorney, does that mean I don't have control over my money any more?

 If I think someone is using my Power of Attorney to steal from me, what can I do?

-- First, you should revoke the power of attorney, and make sure that all financial institutions in which you have funds know you have revoked it.
-Second, you can go to the probate court (by yourself, or through an attorney) and demand that the person you suspect of stealing from you, file an accounting showing what they did with the money.
-You will need a $100 filing fee and may have to pay the person back for the cost of preparing the accounting.
+Third, you can go to the probate court (by yourself or through an attorney) and demand that the agent you suspect of stealing from you file an accounting showing how the money was spent.
+You will need to pay a filing fee and possibly pay the agent for the cost of preparing the accounting.
 The court will hold a hearing at which time you can challenge the information given in the accounting.
-Ultimately, if it turns out that your money was taken, you can bring suit in court or even press criminal charges.
+Ultimately, if the court finds the agent took your money without your permission, you can sue the agent or possibly press criminal charges.

 I have a Power of Attorney I signed in another state.
 Can I use it in Connecticut?

-- It is important to remember that the laws may be different in the state where you signed your Power of Attorney.
-Even if the document was explained to you there, it may have another meaning when used in the state of Connecticut.
-Different states have different statutory protections for people signing Powers of Attorney.
+The law may be different in the state where you signed your Power of Attorney.
+Even if the document lists the same or similar powers, they may have a different meaning when used in Connecticut.
+Also, many states have different statutory protections for people signing a Power of Attorney.

-- In some states, a Power of Attorney is not "durable" unless it is "recorded;" filed with local government.
-In addition, there may be special rules on how it is revoked.
+In some states, a Power of Attorney is not "durable" unless it is "recorded,” that is, filed with local government.
+In addition, there may be special rules about how it is revoked.
 Check with a local attorney.

 Where should I keep my Power of Attorney?

-- It is always a good idea to review your estate planning documents periodically to make sure you still agree with your choices.
+It is always a good idea to review your Power of Attorney periodically to make sure you still agree with your choices.